 We plant zucchini in the garden because I love the stuff.
 I love how it grows, I love the leaves, I love the blooms, and I love to eat it.
 From the first sprout, I lavish the plants with love and appreciation while watering and weeding.
 This is the secret to growing enchanted vegetables.

 I may have overdone the whole enchantment thing this year, because despite the driest summer on record, we were inundated with zucchini.
 It was like an explosion of abundance.
 The plants grew so big they are spilling out beyond the garden bed.
+(Maybe the Goddess of Zucchini just decided this is her year.)

 It’s too bad that she picked the same year as a pandemic that effectively halted our usual parade of visitors on whom we can fob off some zucchini.
 Did I say fob off?
 I meant joyfully share.